nikolaos-konstan/TechPro_Final/README.md

     ON DELETE CASCADE happens in the .sql because it couldn't be done in the backend Deleting entries too quickly may result in error

-Please report any bugs or problems you encounter by creating an issue in the project's GitHub repository.